 Inflated share prices

-Opportunities to invest in new cannabis companies or existing companies expanding their business into the cannabis industry have generated a high level of interest among investors looking to get in on a new trend with the expectation of quick growth.
-However, these investments can be highly speculative, and the cost of an investment in a cannabis company may be based on the expectation of its future success rather than its current performance.
+Opportunities to invest in new cannabis companies, or existing companies expanding their business into the cannabis industry, generated a high level of interest among investors looking to get in on a new trend with the expectation of quick growth.
+However, these investments can be highly speculative.

-As the popularity for cannabis-related products grows, companies have to scale up their operations to meet the demand, which may include building larger facilities, buying additional equipment and hiring additional employees.
-This can cost considerable amounts of money, and if a company doesn’t have the funds required to expand its operations, it may choose to raise money by issuing additional shares.
+As companies scale up their operations to meet rising demand for their products, they may build larger facilities, buy additional equipment and hire additional employees.
+This can cost a lot of money.
+And, if a company doesn’t have the funds required to expand its operations, it may choose to raise money by issuing additional shares.

 When companies issue additional shares to raise money, it comes at the expense of existing shareholders, whose percentage ownership decreases proportionally to the number of new shares created.
 This is known as dilution.
 If you hold shares in a company that continuously raises money by issuing more shares, your investment will decrease in value.